mitchins/ComfyAI/README.md

 # The plugin nodes live in the `nodes/` directory.
 You can clone the
 # whole repository (as above) or simply copy that folder into a
 # subdirectory, e.g. `custom_nodes/ComfyAI/`.
-# Only the contents of `nodes` are required for ComfyUI plugins.
+# Only the contents of `nodes/` are required for the ComfyUI plugin.

 # Nodes only
 pip install comfyai